 The certificate is based on design principles of 1) Minimum mandatory core requirements and maximum flexibility for students; 2) Building on the current course offerings within Sloan, other parts of MIT as well as the broader ecosystem of Cambridge, and then augmenting the current offerings gradually over time in response to the needs of students; 3) Exploring innovative educational methods, such as online learning to enhance the educational experience of students.

-The Healthcare Certificate is only available to students in degree-granting programs at MIT.
+The Healthcare Certificate is available to students currently registered in degree-granting programs at MIT.

 The core requirements of the certificate include:

 15.767– Healthcare Lab: Intro. to Healthcare Delivery in the U.S (Fall, 9 Units)

 2 Electives– One of which must be an action-learning course.
 Courses may be selected from an approved list (see preliminary list below); students may also request approval of other courses at MIT with relevant content.
 Students may apply for approval of one elective course to be taken at another university while the student is actively enrolled at MIT.
 The intention is to be quite flexible in approving electives (Total of 15 units required including courses meeting the action-learning requirement)